Dyvels/IoTAnalyzer/README.md

 * overview of IP adresses with their destination adresses and the average entropy

 ### Outlook
 The tool will be further developed during the research project, based on occuring demand of features.
-Next steps are to implement a CLI.
+Next steps are to improve the functionalities of the CLI like finding all entries for a specific IP